Dingalibala99/Binary-trees/README.md

-Binary Search Trees (BST) - Lecture 1
+Binary Search Trees (BST) - Lecture
 What is a Binary Tree?
-A binary tree is a hierarchical data structure where each node has at most two children, typically referred to as the left child and right child.
-The node at the top of the hierarchy is called the root.
+A binary tree is a hierarchical data structure where each node has at most two children:

+Left Child: Contains smaller values.
+Right Child: Contains larger values.
-Binary trees are useful for various tasks, such as:
+Binary trees have many real-world applications, such as:

-Heaps - Keeping things in a specific order as you add them.
+Heaps: Keeping data ordered as it is added.
-Tries - Efficiently storing words for quick lookups.
+Tries: Storing words efficiently for quick lookups.
-HTML Trees - Representing HTML structure in a tree form, where each HTML tag is a node.
+HTML Trees: Representing the structure of an HTML document.
-Here’s an HTML tree as an example:
+Example of an HTML Tree

-HTML
+html
+Copy code
 <div>
   /     \
 <h1>    <p>
 Types of Tree Traversal
-Tree traversal is the process of visiting each node in a specific order.
-There are three common traversal methods:
+Tree traversal refers to visiting each node in a specific order.
+The three main types of traversal are:

-In-order Traversal: This gives you the nodes in ascending order: left, root, right.
+In-order Traversal: Visits the left subtree, then the root, then the right subtree.
+This gives the nodes in ascending order.
-Post-order Traversal: Here, you visit the nodes in the order: left, right, root.
-It's commonly used to delete a tree from the leaves to the root.
+Post-order Traversal: Visits the left subtree, then the right subtree, and finally the root.
+This is often used to delete a tree.
-Pre-order Traversal: This visits nodes in the order: root, left, right.
-It's often used to create a copy of a tree.
+Pre-order Traversal: Visits the root first, followed by the left and right subtrees.
+This is used to create a copy of a tree.
-Example of a Binary Search Tree (BST)
+Binary Search Tree (BST) Example
-Let's consider the following values that need to be added to a tree:
+Consider the following values to be inserted into a tree:

 [23, 16, 45, 3, 22, 99, 40]
-We can represent this in a tree structure:
+These values can be represented in a binary search tree like this:

+text
+Copy code
                        23
                     /      \
                  16          45
                /   \       /    \
              3      22   40      99
-Code Breakdown
+Code Explanation
-Now, let's break down the provided code step by step to understand how the Binary Search Tree (BST) is built and traversed.
+We will now break down the code step by step to understand how the Binary Search Tree (BST) is built and traversed.

-1. Node Class
+Node Class
-This class defines the structure of a node, the building block of a binary tree.
+The Node class defines the structure of a node in the binary tree.

+javascript
+Copy code
 class Node {
     constructor(data, left, right) {
         this.data = data;  // The value stored in the node